NuggMD

 MontanaBothAdults over 21 may cultivate up to 2 mature and 2 immature plants.
 Medical patients may cultivate up to 4 mature and 4 immature plants.

-NevadaBothAdults over 21 may cultivate up to 6 plants as long as they liver more than 25 miles from a dispensary.
-Medical patients may cultivate up to 12 plants as long as they live more than 25 miles from a dispensary or they’re cultivating a strain that’s not available at the dispensary.
+NevadaBothAdults over 21 may cultivate up to 6 plants as long as they live more than 25 miles from a dispensary.
+Medical patients may cultivate up to 12 plants as long as they live more than 25 miles from a dispensary or they’re cultivating a strain that’s unavailable at the dispensary.

 New MexicoBothAdults over 21 can cultivate up to 6 plants.
 Medical cannabis patients can cultivate up to 4 mature and 12 immature plants.